LawRato

 3. A person of unsound mind can also be given custody.

-4. One should have the legal right to custody.
+4. One should have the legal right to take custody.
+In India, both parents have legal rights to the child.

 The process of filing for child custody can be divided into the following -